Puspha22/Exfs2/README.md

 # ExFS2: Extensible File System 2

-ExFS2 is a user-space filesystem implemented in C.
+ExFS2 is a simple user-space filesystem implemented in C.
-It manages a virtual file system inside two segment files (`inode_segment_0.seg` and `data_segment_0.seg`) and supports nested directories, file addition, extraction, removal, and listing — entirely self-contained.
+It simulates a filesystem using segment files (`inode_segment_0.seg` and `data_segment_0.seg`) and supports adding, listing, extracting, and removing files inside a virtual directory tree.

 ---

 ## 🛠 How to Build

-First clone or download this repository.
+First, clone or download this repository.

 To build the project:
 ```bash
 make
 ```

-To clean generated files:
+To clean previous builds and segment files:
 ```bash
 make clean
 ```